Table of Contents

 “We partnered with ShipBob to scale up operations in the United States.
 We’ve seen a reduction of 70% on shipping costs in the US, which helps keep conversions high.
 It makes it a lot easier to spend marketing dollars when we know exactly what shipping costs are going to be.”Greg MacDonald, CEO & Founder, Bathorium

 Although you can (and should) set up product weights for each item you sell, you can’t add product dimensions.
 Because dimensional weight is used by many carriers, basing a shipping rate on the order weight alone may not reflect the ultimate shipping cost.
 When it comes to packing, if you end up splitting shipments, you may also end up paying more.

 Managing shipping and logistics is a big undertaking for any ecommerce business.
 When you’re spending time packing boxes and running to the post office, that’s valuable time that’s taken away from more strategic tasks.

 “It’s a pain to pick, pack, and print the labels, and manage the storage.
 It would be a huge stress for us to do it ourselves, but the fact that ShipBob takes care of it all, both the savings in costs and time, is invaluable to our business.”-Nikolai Paloni, Co-Founder of Ombraz Sunglasses

 Difficult to scale

 Managing Shopify shipping yourself is possible to do until you reach a certain point.
 As your business grows, it’s inevitable that you’ll need to incorporate new systems, shipping options, markets, and sales channels.

 You will want to offer a consistent customer experience and find the best shipping rates, services, and speeds to compete with top brands.
-As they grow, many Shopify merchants will turn to external providers and expand into multiple fulfilment centres.
+As they grow, many Shopify merchants will turn to external providers and expand into multiple fulfilment centers.